Skip to main content Skip to footer

 Work placements and volunteering

 You may find it helpful to get some healthcare experience by doing a work placement or volunteering.
 You’ll get training, increase your knowledge, and learn new skills.
-This could help you when applying to university, college or a new job with NHSScotland.
+This could help you when applying to college, university, or a new job with NHSScotland.
+Contact your local health board to find out about the work placements or volunteering opportunities available to you.

-Pre-registration mental health undergraduate nursing degree programme
+Pre-registration undergraduate mental health nursing degree

 • Edinburgh Napier University